facebookarchive/php-graph-sdk/docs/reference/Facebook.md

 ## Environment variables fallback

-The only required configuration options are `app_id` and `app_secret`.
+The only required configuration options are `app_id`, `app_secret` and `default_graph_version`.
 However, the SDK will look to environment variables for the app ID and app secret.

 To take advantage of this feature, simply set an environment variable named `FACEBOOK_APP_ID` with your Facebook app ID and set an environment variable named `FACEBOOK_APP_SECRET` with your Facebook app secret and you will be able to instantiate the `Facebook\Facebook` service with only needing to specify the `default_graph_version` option.